Kyndryl brand standards

 To the right are a few examples that help illustrate what we mean by “heavy.”
 In the example on the top right, a thicker line weight is used for clarity but still feels balanced because the colors are lighter and more textural.
 In the example on the bottom right, a similar stroke weight is used, but the darker, denser treatment makes it feel noticeably heavier overall.

-Below are several approved colorways for the Living Trellis.
+Below are several approved color combinations for the Living Trellis.
 While not exhaustive, each option highlights the trellis at its best — clean, legible and dynamic.

 The Living Trellis may be cropped on the sides, but never on the top or bottom, so its full angles remain visible.
 When cropping the sides, remove entire lines to preserve the trellis's “k” shape.

-To crop the trellis on the right, start by scaling it to fit the full vertical space.
-Once it’s aligned to the top and bottom of your grid, shift it so the full left side remains visible.
+To crop the trellis on the left, start by scaling it to fit the full vertical space.
+Once it’s aligned to the top and bottom of your grid, shift it so the full right side remains visible.
 Crop as needed, leaving the diagonal lines at the edge to convey growth and preserve the “k” shape of our logo.

 The responsive version of our Living Trellis creates a striking moment of impact, with varying widths that visually accelerate and come together.
 By seamlessly combining compressed and expanded versions of the static trellis, our Responsive trellis functions as a flexible element, scaling across a wide range of heights, lengths and use cases.

 The compressed and expanded trellis versions are connected using defined joining segments.
-The visual to the left illustrates these joining segments and demonstrates how to connect them correctly to ensure seamless transitions.
+The visual to the right illustrates these joining segments and demonstrates how to connect them correctly to ensure seamless transitions.

 When selecting trellis variations to combine, aim for a natural progression.
 This is best achieved by pairing similarly expanded or contracted static versions, such as transitioning from 100% to 50% or vice versa.
 Avoid abrupt shifts, like going from 25% to 200%, which can feel visually jarring.